wpfleger96/Life/README.md

 **Note**: You may need to create other methods not listed below in order to complete this project and/or make things easier for you.

- 1. The constructor <code>Life(String seedFile)</code>: This method constructs
-    the Game of Life using the information provided by the seed file.
+ 1. The constructor <code>Life(int rows, int cols)</code>: This method constructs the Game of Life using with a grid of the specified size.
+In this method, you will need to set the instance variables for <code>rows</code> and
+    <code>cols</code> appropriately.
+Remember that when a method parameter and
+    an instance variable use the same literal for their name, you need to access the instance variable using the <code>this</code> keyword.
+You will also need to create the 2-dimensional boolean array that will be used for the grid (at the appropriate size) and assign it to the <code>grid</code>
+    instance variable.

  2. <code>void display()</code>: Displays the grid.
 More information about
     displaying the grid is included in a section below.